-This makes it necessary to search for appropriate concentration effective efficient and an and application/soaking time.
+This makes it necessary to search for appropriate concentration and an effective and efficient application/soaking time.
 Changes that occur in plants due to the appropriateness of colchicine can vary.
 This is because some plants experience mutations in almost all parts, from the growing point to the generative organs, while others only mutate in a few organs.
 Therefore, possible that colchicine given to each plant does not affect all plant cells but only some of the cells.
 Colchicine is a mitotic inhibitor widely used to induce plant polyploidy during cell division by inhibiting chromosome segregation (Manzoor et al. 2019).